Does Your Novel Need a Table of Contents?

 How to Make a Contents Page

 A table of contents for a printed book typically lists the page number of every section of the book that follows the contents page.
 That usually means excluding the title page, series page (or the list of the author’s previous books), copyright page, epigraph page, and pages containing quotes from reviews or other marketing materials.
 Listing chapter sections and subsections is optional.
-(See CMOS 1.38 for more details.)
+(See CMOS 1.38 [17th ed.] for more details.)
 It’s traditional to title the contents simply “Contents” rather than “Table of Contents.”

 TIP